 He didn’t see me play until years later for the Virginia Sailors (a minor league afilliate for the Washington Redskins).
 He confessed and said, “Man if I had your heart I would have been playing in the NFL.”
 I was flattered to hear him say those words.
 My hero made my day.

 As for having “heart” as an athlete growing up in NE DC in the Kenilworth Ave/Benning Road corridor, I despised cry baby athletes.
 We lived by the premise, “No harm no foul.”
 Real men took the licking and kept on ticking.

 My day started every morning when I got off the bus and walked to the end of 24th street pass the historical Langston Golf Course to Brown.
 I enjoyed walking through the Spingarn guys and girls hanging out in front of the school.
 I would stop and try to be a part of the crowd for a few minutes, but officer Dixon would come along just before the 9 0’clock bell and clear the side walk.
 He would give me the evil eye like he knew I didn’t belong.

-He controlled the entire hill without a walkie talkie, a horse, patrol car or motorcycle.
+He controlled the entire hill without a walkie talkie, a horse, patrol car, scooter or motorcycle.
 He could smell a crap game in progress from Spingarn to Brown.
 The last thing you wanted to see was Dixon getting out of a cab or a bread truck and running your black ass down.
 He had sprinter’s speed and he never pulled his gun.

 My middle school ‘crew’ had names like Hobo, Mickey, Teddy and Rhoma.
 We had a habit of slipping out of school during the lunch hour and shoot crap in the back driveway.
 One day Officer Dixon appeared out of nowhere (he was like a Genie out of a bottle), he walked about six of us to the Principal’s Office, Mr. William Stinson.